nengo/nengo-fpga/docs/getting_started.rst

 Installation Quick Reference Guide
 ==================================

 ..
-Do we have a troubleshooting piece here incase something doesn't work?
+Do we have a troubleshooting piece here in case something doesn't work?

 .. rst-class:: compact